 Westminster College expects all members of its community to treat each other with respect and dignity.
 Westminster College seeks to create and maintain an academic, social and work environment in which all members of the community - students, staff, administrators, and faculty - are free from harassment and discrimination.
-Westminster College prohibits harassment and discrimination on its campus, as well as at, or on, any college sponsored activities and trips, of any of its community members or guests and visitors based on an individual's race, color, national or ethnic origin, religion, age, sex, gender, sexual orientation, gender expression and identity, marital status, veteran status, disability, or any proscribed category set forth in federal or state regulations.
+Westminster College prohibits harassment and discrimination on its campus and at any additional locations where classes are offered, as well as at, or on, any college sponsored activities and trips, of any of its community members or guests and visitors based on an individual's race, color, national or ethnic origin, religion, age, sex, gender, sexual orientation, gender expression and identity, marital status, veteran status, disability, or any proscribed category set forth in federal or state regulations.